wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

 Save file

-2) Add this to top of .bash_profile
+2) Add this to top of .bashrc

 ```
 txtblk='\[\e[0;30m\]' # Black